Esri/arcgis-maps-sdk-dotnet-toolkit/docs/basemap-gallery.md

 BasemapGallery:

 - Can be configured to use a list, grid, or automatic layout.
 When using an automatic layout, list or grid presentation is chosen based on a defined width threshold.
-    - Note: Grid layout is not supported on Xamarin.Forms UWP.
+    - Note: Grid layout is not supported on MAUI WinUI.
 Regardless of settings, the list layout will always be used.
 - Shows basemaps from a portal, and allows manually adding and removing basemaps from the collection.
 - Shows a representation of the map or scene's current basemap if that basemap exists in the gallery.
 - Shows a name and thumbnail for each basemap.